Skip to content

 This section describes the start-up of the LabOne User Interface which is used to control the HF2 Series Instrument.
 If the LabOne software is not yet installed on the PC please follow the instructions in Software Installation.
 If the device is not yet connected please find more information in Visibility and Connection.

-The LabOne User Interface start-up link can be found under the Windows 10 Start Menu (Under Windows 7 and 8, the LabOne User Interface start-up link can be found in Start Menu → all programs / all apps → Zurich Instruments LabOne).
+The LabOne User Interface start-up link can be found under the Windows 10/11 Start Menu.
 As shown in Figure 2, click on Start Menu → Zurich Instruments LabOne.
 This will open the User Interface in a new tab in your default web browser and start the LabOne Data Server and LabOne Web Server programs in the background.
 A detailed description of the software architecture is found in LabOne Software Architecture.

 LabOne is an HTML5 browser-based program.
 This simply means that the user interface runs in a web browser and that a connection using a mobile device is also possible; simply specify the IP address (and port 8006) of the PC running the user interface.